 Namecheap – This is my favorite domain registrar.
 Not only do they have great customer service but their rates are the lowest I’ve found for a reliable registrar.

 Godaddy – They have a bad reputation for website hosting but GoDaddy is a still a good domain registrar.
-Their prices are higher than Namecheap’s but still reasonable.
+Their prices are a little higher than Namecheap’s prices but still reasonable.

 2. Choose a web hosting company

 For a business website, I highly recommend choosing a business-grade web host.
 Cheap web hosting is a “you get what you pay for” scenario.
 You don’t want your business to depend on a host that provides poor customer service or uses outdated, low-grade servers.

 You don’t need to pay a fortune to get good hosting.
 Here are two good options:

 SiteGround – I moved my site from HostGator after working on a client’s website on SiteGround.
 Their customer service is top-notch and my website runs faster thanks to their website caching service and high-quality.
 The GrowBig plan offers daily backups and priority support.
 I opted for the GoGeek plan for the extra features and better hardware.

 SiteGround is an excellent host for not much more money than you would pay for KnownHost for the first year (discounts do not apply to renewals).
 To me, the upgraded customer service is worth the extra price.
 (Note: Once the renewal came around or SiteGround, I moved my site to my VPS server on KnownHost to save money.
 But I still recommend SiteGround for shared hosting.)